thirumurthis/Learnings/Jaeger/install_jaeger.md

 }
 ```

-* Simple Spring controller, that expose two endpoint `/api/generate` and `api/fetch`
+* Simple Spring controller below exposes two endpoint `/api/generate` and `api/fetch`

 > **INFO:**
 >
-> The same SpringBoot application will be running in different ports (8080 and 8090) on the host machine.
+> We will execute the same SpringBoot application in different ports (`8080` and `8090`) on the same host machine.
 >
-> `http://localhost:8080/api/fetch` the endpoint will invoke the application running on `http:/localhost:8090/api/generate` and the traces will be sent to the Jaeger instance.
+> The endpoint `http://localhost:8080/api/fetch` will invoke the application running on `http:/localhost:8090/api/generate`.
+The traces will be sent to the Jaeger instance by the application.
+>
+> We can update the Jaeger configuration to send traces in the sample rather than sending all the traces for each request which is not shown here.

 ```java
 package com.example.kafka;